siavash9000/netlimy/README.md

 echo 'alias dind-machine="docker run -v $DIND_MACHINE_DATA:/root/.docker/ nukapi/dind-machine docker-machine"' >> ~/.bashrc
 ```

-Now you can provision a cloud server with docker swarm installed in one command.
-Here an example how
+Now you can provision a cloud server in one command and initialize docker swarm on it.
+For example you can provision a digitalocean server for X cents per hour and init a docker
-to provision a digitalocean docker swarm.
-Replace `PERSONAL_ACCESS_TOKEN` with your digitalocean personal access token
+swarm on it by replacing `PERSONAL_ACCESS_TOKEN` with your digitalocean personal access
-and perform the following commands to provision a small digitalocean cloud server:
+token and perform the following commands to provision a small digitalocean cloud server:

 ```
 dind-machine create --driver digitalocean \